 President Goodluck jonathan

-was featured in May – june issue
+was featured in May – june issue of Vogue italia,

 the Italian edition of Vogue magazine , and also published on Vogue’s website.